 That being so, this looks like a good moment to take another look at the case that provoked RT’s accusations and the BBC’s complaint.

 “chemical weapon” or “napalm”?

-“I need a pause because it’s just absolute chaos and carnage here…umm… we’ve had a massive influx of what look like serious burns… Er… it seems like it must be some sort of napalm, something similar to that, but obviously within the chaos of the situation it’s very difficult to know exactly what’s going on…”.
+It’s just absolute chaos and carnage here…umm… we’ve had a massive influx of what look like serious burns… Er… it seems like it must be some sort of chemical weapon, I’m not really sure…”

 A month later, on September 30, the BBC aired the same footage again, this time as part of a Panorama documentary entitled “Saving Syria’s Children“, but this time the female doctor, now identified semi-pseudonymously as “Dr Rola”, can be heard saying…

-“It’s just absolute chaos and carnage here…umm… we’ve had a massive influx of what look like serious burns… Er… it seems like it must be some sort of chemical weapon, I’m not really sure…maybe napalm, something like that…”
+“It’s just absolute chaos and carnage here…umm… we’ve had a massive influx of what look like serious burns… Er… it seems like it must be some sort of…not really sure…maybe napalm, something like that…”

 Here’s a comparison of the audio and video of the two clips side by side:

 When challenged by blogger Robert Stuart, the BBC claimed this disparity was due to the snipping and overlaying of the raw audio in different ways.
 Commentators differ on how plausible this is, and we won’t get into that here.
 But even if true this “explanation” does not in any way clear the BBC of the charge of manipulation.
 Here is the reason they gave for removing the words “chemical weapons” from their original broadcast of the footage on August 29 (our emphasis):